nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 :bulb: **PRO TIP**: Parameters that comes after the command can be in any order!

 :bulb: **PRO TIP**: A task can have any number of tags (including 0).
 Each tag will be automatically assigned a color.
+[Why are my different tags same color?](#q5-why-does-two-different-tags-have-the-same-tag-color)

 :warning: You are unable to add any tasks (<span style="color:#4285F4">simpleTask</span>, <span style="color:#34A853">Deadline</span>, <span style="color:#FBBC05">Event</span>) of the same name.

 :warning: Adding multiple **Tags** of the same tag name will only result in one tag!

+e.g. `add n/SampleTask t/CS2102 t/CS2102` will only register t/CS2102 once!

 :warning: Adding more than 1 **Description** or **Effort** is accepted but only the last instance will be processed.

-e.g. `add n/SampleTask t/CS2102 t/CS2102` will only register t/CS2102 once!

 :warning: There are reserved CLI syntax like `n/`, `d/`, `t/`, `D/`, `F/`, `T/`, `all/`, `E/`, `I/`.
 Input fields will have unexpected behaviour when it contains these characters.